GOP Senator 'Disturbed' By McConnell Coordinating With Trump Staff On Impeachment

 "We'll be working through this process, hopefully in a fairly short period of time, in total coordination with the White House counsel's office and the people who are representing the president in the well of the Senate," McConnell said.

-McConnell also slammed the impeachment case, calling it "weak" and saying "there will be difference between the president's position and our position as to how to handle this."
+McConnell also slammed the impeachment case, calling it "weak" and saying "there will be no difference between the president's position and our position as to how to handle this."

 His comments came in the wake of weeks of meetings between groups of Republican senators, White House staff and Trump himself to discuss the impeachment trial and process.

 "We have to take that step back from being hand in glove with the defense," Murkowski told KTUU.
-"And so [when] I... heard what Leader McConnell had said, I happened to think that that has further confused the process."
+"And so [when] I ... heard what Leader McConnell had said, I happened to think that that has further confused the process."

-House lawmakers impeached Trump for two articles, abuse of power and obstruction of Congress, on Dec.
+House lawmakers impeached Trump for two articles — abuse of power and obstruction of Congress — on Dec.
 18, shortly before lawmakers returned home for a holiday recess.
 House Speaker Nancy Pelosi has yet to transmit the articles to the Senate, putting a trial in limbo until lawmakers for the lower chamber return Jan.
 7.

 Trump, White House officials and their Republican Senate allies have said they want to see a robust defense of the president in the trial.
 But Murkowski says she's maintaining impartiality for her role as a juror.